About Autologous Cell Therapy

 Syngenitprovides patients with a choice of injection-based or surgical treatment for cartilage damage.
 Syngenit uses Bone Marrow Aspirate Concentrate (BMAC) as a source of concentrated stem cells, which is derived from patient aspirated bone marrow during a single procedure.

 For patient comfort, the aspiration is normally performed under a General Anaesthetic (GA), although your clinician may offer a local anaesthetic if the treatment is for an injection-based procedure.
 Bone marrow aspiration is typically from the pelvis or sometimes the tibia (shin bone).
 Aspiration normally takes only few minutes to complete and is typically performed through a single point.
-Depending on the procedure, the total clinical time is typically between 30 to 60 minutes.

 Syngenit Adipose offers a closed system for the aspiration and processing of adipose tissue in the operating room.
 The system uses saline solution and a variable filter membrane to refine the source material ready for patient use.